Bot Timeline

 Glare Removal

-Sometimes the images obtained from the bottom camera are too bright and keep fluctuating due to sunlight reflection(happens when the arena isn't that deep and has a shiny bottom surface).
-To remove glares from these images we have used an algorithm to make them more visible and clear.
 The algorithm keeps track of the most recent 'n' images and finds the median, mean variation of 'n' RGB values respectively for each pixel in the image.
 The final image obtained has less glare and the lighting is spread equally.
-As the glares are rapidly moving due to surface water motion, taking its median helps to distribute its intensity and makes the image more clear and visible.
+As the glares are rapidly moving due to surface water motion, taking its median helps to distribute its intensity and makes the image more clear and

 Color Correction

-The Robosub arena watercolor is greenish and unclear and thus making things difficult for the object detection model as they are trained on a different environment.
 To change the color and make it more natural blue, we have simply changed the weight of the RGB channel of the image (called Stretching ) and obviously, the weight of the green channel needs to be reduced.
-Then to remove the fogginess in the image we used the Contrast Limited Adaptive Histogram Equalization (CLAHE) algorithm that helped to increase the image contrast and made images more clear.
+Then to remove the fogginess in the image we used the Contrast Limited Adaptive Histogram Equalization (CLAHE) algorithm that helped to increase the image contrast and made images more

 Model Optimization

 The perception stack is mostly carried out by object detection methods using deep neural networks.
 However, there has always been a trade-off between accuracy and real-time fps.
 We have approached this problem with model optimization using quantization by implementing state-of-the-art quantization-aware training methods.
 This approach simply converts all float32 weights and activations to int8 thus drastically reducing model size as well as the inference time.
-This enables us to use any low-power computing devices and stack multiple models in our pipeline without compromising performance.
+This enables us to use any low-power computing devices and stack multiple models in our pipeline without compromising

 Stereo Vision

 In traditional stereo vision, two cameras, displaced horizontally from one another are used to obtain two differing views on a scene, in a manner similar to human binocular vision.
 By comparing these two images, the relative depth information can be obtained in the form of a disparity map, which encodes the difference in horizontal coordinates of corresponding image points.
 Computer vision algorithms are also applied to images for smoothening and rectification of the images.
-Thus by using stereo vision we can perceive the distance between the object and the camera plane while carrying out various tasks during the mission.
+Thus by using stereo vision we can perceive the distance between the object and the camera plane while carrying out various tasks during the

 Navigation Stack